gaberull/excel_gcp_mysql_webapp/README.md

 Upload spreadsheet of employee records to a MySQL database on running on a GCP Server, and automate the scheduling of outgoing "happy birthday" emails to the employees

-## Complete List of Tasks Performed
+## Complete List of Tasks Performed by this App

-- Uploads an excel file (.xlsx) to a Google cloud storage bucket using Google Storage API calls and API key
+- Uploads an excel file (.xlsx) to a Google cloud storage bucket using Google Storage API calls, PHP code, and ajax POST request
 - Sends POST request to Apache2 web server back-end containing action to perform, using API key authorization
 - Downloads .xlsx file to Apache local folder for processing on Google Cloud Compute Engine VM server from Google Cloud Storage bucket
 - Converts Excel file to .csv file according to chosen formatting specifications